dojot/dojot/connector/mqtt/vernemq/README.md

 mosquitto_pub -h myhost -p 30311 -t admin:a1998e/attrs -m '{"attr_example": 10 }' --cert client.crt  --key client.key --cafile root.crt
 ```

-Note: In this case, the message is a publish  on an attribute with the label attr_example and a new value 10.
+Note: In this case, the message is a publish  on an attribute with the label attr_example and a new value 10 in device *a1998e* with tenant *admin*.

 ##### Example on how to subscribe: